 I put this recipe for Chicken fricassée in family favourites mainly because it is just that.
-We love it and the boys love it too and it is even served at my son’s school!
+We all love it and the boys even have it served at school!

-Now traditionally fricassée is a French method of cooking, where the meat is cut into pieces and sautéed but not browned and then cooked in a white sauce. according to Larousse Gastronomique (if you don’t have a copy then well worth the investent as this IS the BIBLE of cooking) all sorts of meats were used and this was in fact popular in 17th century France.
+Now traditionally fricassée is a French method of cooking, where the meat is cut into pieces and sautéed but not browned and then cooked in a white sauce according to Larousse Gastronomique and all different sorts of meats were used and it was in fact a very popular dish in 17th century France.

 I’m not sure of the authenticity of my version, but this is very popular in Germany and this is the way I like to cook it.
-I usually go easy on the capers as my kids don’t like it too sour so I sprinkle a few over the top on mine and I’m sure other ecipes don’t even call for capers as this could be a German thing as they like many dishes to have a sour note!
+I usually go easy on the capers as my children don’t like it too sour so I sprinkle a few over the top of mine.

-My Father in law often cooks up and it is really good, although he always used canned mushrooms or mushrooms out of a jar.
-He also uses white asparagus out of a jar too, which I must admit does give it a certain flavour which I accept, however, I find the mushrooms disgusting.
-Nowadays he always uses fresh or at least when he knows I am around he does.
+My Father in law often cooked this up and it is really good, although sadly he always used canned mushrooms or mushrooms out of a jar and also white asparagus out of a jar too, which I must admit does give it a certain flavour which I accept, however, I find the processed mushrooms disgusting.

 This version of chicken fricassée may seem a bit time consuming to cook, mainly due to the preparation involved.
 You could use leftover chicken or buy a ready cooked chicken or even chicken breasts cut into bite sized morsels but I find that boiling the chicken until cooked also creates the stock needed.